thecrusader25225/thecrusader25225/README.md

 ###

 <h4 align="center">I'm a B.Tech student in Computer Science and Engineering at KIIT, India and an enthusiastic web developer.
 I specialize in HTML, CSS, JavaScript, React, Tailwind CSS, and Firebase.
-My projects include Weatherly, a dynamic weather app with custom backgrounds, and Melody Flow, a music management platform for creating and managing playlists.
 I'm passionate about building interactive and user-friendly web experiences and always eager to take on new challenges.</h4>

 ###